letierney/jemison-playbook/docs/introduction/contributing.md

 ## How to suggest edits
 There are three ways to suggest edits to the playbook.

-1. Directly from the playbook article
+1. Directly from the playbook page
 2. Using an online code editor
 3. Using a code editor on your computer

 Editing on your computer will allow you to preview changes before they are merged and deployed to the live site via localhost.
 If you are new to GitHub then you may find it easier to edit the playbook online to start with.

-Remember to follow [these guidelines](https://jemison-playbook.netlify.app/#guidelines-for-articles) if you are editing an existing artcile or creating something new.
+Remember to follow [these guidelines](https://jemison-playbook.netlify.app/#guidelines-for-pages) if you are editing an existing pages or creating something new.

-### Editing from a playbook article
+### Editing from a playbook page
 1.